Passion, pain and promise, from a whisper to a scream. Music filled with emotion and authenticity.”

 Originally a spinoff of Alt-Western Pioneers: Ice House Road, Tobe Fare features the guitar mayhem and broken vocals of Charlottesville music veteran Gary Hawthorne; “Mr. Positive” JR Stoffel on drums, Cajon, percussion and background vocals; and retired Vogue Model Bryan McKenzie on bass.

 Tobe Fare began when IHR went on sabbatical, as the acoustic duo BiG!
-Totally unrehearsed, with in-the-moment arrangements, JR’s Cajon and Gary’s guitar sonically complemented each other, and at times caused audience members to wonder where the other musicians were…
+Totally unrehearsed, with in-the-moment arrangements, JR and Gary sonically complemented each other, and at times caused audiences to wonder where the other musicians were…

-However, they longed to “plug back in” and really get big, and brought in longtime friend Bryan McKenzie to jump start the new Electric Powerhouse 21st Century Rock and Roll machine.
+However, they longed to “plug back in” and really get big and brought in longtime friend Bryan McKenzie to jump start the new Electric 21st Century Alt-Rock machine.

 After much thought, pondering and trying to explain why no one could find BiG! on line, the trio changed the name to thebandbig, then realizing how lame that was, went BACK through the pondering and serious thought to finally settle on Tobe Fare, based on a bit in the Canadian TV show LetterKenny.